Course Title: Support the development of adult language, literacy and numeracy skills

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program manager or the Equitable Learning Services if you would like to find out more.

 To demonstrate competency in this course you will need to complete all of the following tasks to a satisfactory standard.

 You will receive written feedback on all assessment.

 Task 1: Determine LLN levels

 - determine language, literacy and numeracy (LLN) levels using validated tools, including those based on the Australian Core Skills Framework (ACSF), for at least 5 learners

-- determine the requirements of training, based on the ACSF
+- determine the requirements of training and the training context, based on the ACSF

-- plan training and assessment that incorporates LLN support strategies relevant to at least two different learners, or groups of learners, in response to the ACSF assessment and learners’ goals
+- plan and implement training and assessment that incorporates LLN support strategies relevant to at least two different learners, or groups of learners, in response to the ACSF assessment and learners’ goals

 - review own strategy, and strategies of others, used to support LLN